Octavia Spencer, Gabrielle Union and More Stars React to Taraji P. Henson's Nude Photo Prank - E! Online

-Taraji P. Henson had her celeb friends shaking with her April Fool's Day prank.
+Taraji P. Henson had her celeb friends shaking with her April Fools' Day prank.

 The Empire actress tricked stars Octavia Spencer and Gabrielle Union into thinking they posted a nude photo of themselves online!
 On the evening of April 1, Spencer took to Instagram to share a screenshot of the exact text she received from Henson that scared the "hell out of me."